liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/text-input-variations.md

 order: 4
 ---

-<div class="page-description">A description of the search, autocomplete, labels, date, numeric, and password input variations.</div>
+A description of the search, autocomplete, labels, date, numeric, and password input variations.

 ## Autocomplete text field